anna-neufeld/splinetree/README.md

 Installation
 ------------

-You can install splinetree from github with:
+You can install splinetree from CRAN or from github with:

 ``` r
 # install.packages("devtools")